By Steve Beauregard

-In addition to its massive casino, the Seminole Hard Rock Tampa has a AAA Four Diamond hotel in the 12 story tower attached to the casino, five sit-down restaurants, a buffet, food court, five bars and a spa.
+In addition to its massive casino, the Seminole Hard Rock Tampa has a AAA Four Diamond hotel.
+The two hotel towers – the 12 story west tower and newer 14 story east tower – combine to give the resort 800 rooms.

 As for parking?
 There’s plenty of it (5,000 spaces to be exact), and self-parking here is free.

 Hard Rock Casino Tampa Hours

 The Seminole Hard Rock Hotel & Casino in Tampa Bay is open 24 hours a day, seven days week, every day of the year, (including Christmas).